 Knee CT scan

-A computed tomography (CT) scan of the knee is test that uses x-rays to make detailed images of the knee.
+A computed tomography (CT) scan of the knee is a test that uses x-rays to take detailed images of the knee.

 How is the Test Performed?

 You will lie on a narrow table that slides into the center of the CT scanner.